The m3e-radio-group and m3e-radio components enable single-choice selection within a

 <label for="radio-group">Select an option</label> <m3e-radio-group id="radio-group" required> <label><m3e-radio value="1"></m3e-radio> Option 1</label> <!-- Additional radios omitted for brevity --> </m3e-radio-group>

-Each radio group is assigned role="radiogroup" to signal a related set of options, while individual
+Each radio group is assigned role="radiogroup" to signal a related set of options, while

-readers can convey the correct context and selection state to users.
+screen readers can convey the correct context and selection state to users.

 The aria-checked attribute reflects whether a radio is currently selected within its group.
-When a
+When

-radio is checked, aria-checked="true" is exposed to assistive technologies; otherwise, it is
+a radio is checked, aria-checked="true" is exposed to assistive technologies; otherwise, it is

 "false".

-When disabled using the disabled attribute, aria-disabled="true" is used to convey to
+When disabled using the disabled attribute, aria-disabled="true" is used to convey

-assistive technologies that the radio is disabled.
+to assistive technologies that the radio is disabled.
 When disabled at runtime, it does not sprout a

 disabled attribute into the DOM.